-General Expectations/Policies for Students:
+General Expectations/Policies for Students

-I would like to welcome all students into an environment that creates a sense of community, pride, courtesy and utmost respect; we are all here to work cooperatively and to learn together.
-I consider it an honor that you have chosen to be in my course.
+I would like to welcome all students to this course.
+I consider it an honor that you have chosen to be in my online course.
 I want to thank you in advance for the time and hard work that you will put into this learning experience.
 One of the keys to being successful in college is to maintain communication with your instructor.
-Feel free to email if I can help you be successful in this course.
+Feel free to email any time if I can help you be successful in this course.
 I wish you all the luck this semester and hope that the grade that you achieve in this course will reflect the effort you put into it; we are here to work cooperatively and to learn together.

-In order to create a smooth and harmonious learning community, please make every attempt to keep up with all assignments.
-This includes keeping up with the fast-pace of this course and complete all assignments and projects on time.
+In order to create a smooth and harmonious online learning community, please make every attempt to keep up with all modules.
+This includes keeping up with the fast-pace of this course and complete all assignments and exams on time.